-Entities interested in receiving application materials may do so by calling the HRSA call center at 1-800-221-9393.
-They may also get information and download application materials from: http://nhsc.bhpr.hrsa.gov/applications/rraa.asp.
+Entities interested in receiving application materials may do so by calling the NHSC call center at 1-800-221-9393.
+They may also get information and download application materials from: http://nhsc.bhpr.hrsa.gov/applications/rraa.cfm.

 Paperwork Reduction Act: The Recruitment & Retention Assistance Application has been approved by the Office of Management and Budget under the Paperwork Reduction Act.
-The OMB clearance number is 0915-0230 and expires August 31, 2008.
+The OMB clearance number is 0915-0230.

-The program is not subject to the provisions of Executive Order 12372, Intergovernmental Review of Federal Programs (as implemented through 45 CFR Part 100).Start Signature
+The program is not subject to the provision of Executive Order 12372, Intergovernmental Review of Federal Programs (as implemented through 45 CFR part 100).Start Signature

 Elizabeth M. Duke,